NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-2.md

 Now your experiments are done !

+7. If you ran on multiple cores, then you will have x times mesh_mask.nc files.
+This makes plotting (in the next tutorial) complicated.
+An easy work around is to do a quick simulation of just 1 timestep on 1 core.
+To do this in namelist_cfg change `nn_itend` to `1' and re-run ` ./nemo &`

 As a sanity check, below is an ncview print screen of `eke` at the last timestep of the file GYRE_5d_00110101_00151230_grid_T.nc in the experiment EXPGEOM

 <img width="322" height="224" alt="Screenshot 2026-07-15 at 10 33 58 PM" src="https://github.com/user-attachments/assets/15a9afc9-3231-4356-a42c-658234a3c3ba" />